 This one of the sum functions aims to add the cells specified by chosen criteria or conditions.

 Use of SUMIFS with INDEX & MATCH Functions in Excel

 SUMIFS is a sub-formula of the SUMIF formula.
-If you use the SUMIFS function with the INDEX and MATCH functions inside, you have the ability to add more than one criterion, which you can't do by just using the SUMIF function.
+If you use the SUMIFS function with the INDEX and MATCH functions inside, you can add more than one criterion, which you can't do by just using the SUMIF function.

 To do this, ensure you input your Sum Range, then Criteria Range, then Range Criteria.

-Now you have an understanding of all of the methods we have discussed in this article; it's time to take this information and apply it to your next excel project.
-Keep an eye on the excel index function returns to make sure they match your expectations, and you'll quickly retrieve individual values faster and easier!
+Now you understand all of the methods we have discussed in this article, it's time to take this information and apply it to your next excel project.
+Keep an eye on the excel index function returns to ensure they match your expectations, and you'll quickly retrieve individual values faster and easier!